JPlante9117/javascript_project/README.md

 ```

 From here, you have two options.
 You may either:
-1) Start the application and get going on your Game Organizer!
+1) Fully customize the genres for each type of game.
+To do so, just start the application and get going on your Game Organizer!

 ```bash
 rails s